HOJO TEA : A Gift From The Mountain.

 (8) Drying

 After the final rolling, tea leaves still contain moisture.
-Further drying will reduce the moisture until 5%.
+Further drying will reduce the moisture down to 5%.
 These leaves are called Aracha (crude tea).
 Aracha does not undergo the firing process.
-Comparing with the finished product, the flavor of fresh leaves and bitterness is very strong.
+Compared to the finished product, Aracha has a much stronger flavor of fresh leaves and bitterness.

 (9) Firing